Sadnya20/Sadnya20/README.md

-# Hi there, I'm Sadnya 👋
+# 👋 Hi there, I'm Sadnya!

-🎓 MSc Informatics | Aspiring Data Analyst | Python & Power BI Enthusiast
+🎓 **MSc in Informatics** | 🎯 **Aspiring Data Analyst** | 🐍 **Python & Power BI Enthusiast**

-🔍 Passionate about uncovering insights from data and solving real-world problems
-🚀 Currently exploring about  Data Engineering , AI-powered tools and Deep Learning
+💡 I’m passionate about **transforming data into meaningful insights** to solve real-world problems.
+🔎 Constantly learning and exploring new tools in the world of **Data Analytics, AI, and Data Engineering**.
+🌱 Currently diving deeper into **Deep Learning** and **AI-powered tools** to broaden my skillset.
+📊 I love working with data — whether it's cleaning it, visualizing it, or making predictions with it!

+### 🌟 Fun Facts:
+- 🧠 I see data stories everywhere — even in my coffee patterns ☕
+- 💻 I build mini projects for fun using APIs, web scraping, and dashboards
+- 💬 I believe good communication turns great data into great decisions
+- 🌸 Flowers, mystery novels, and dashboards = my happy place

-## 🔧 Skills
+## 🔧 Soft Skills
-- **Languages:** Python, SQL, HTML, CSS
-- **Tools:** Power BI, Tableau, Excel, Jupyter Notebook, Git
-- **Libraries:** Pandas, NumPy, Matplotlib, Scikit-learn, Plotly,Beautifulsoup, Selenium
-- **Soft Skills:** Storytelling, Decision Making, Problem Solving, Teamwork , Enthusiastic
+ Storytelling, Decision Making, Problem Solving, Teamwork , Enthusiastic
 ## 🛠 Languages and Tools

 ### 💻 Languages